Patrick Bateman: Biography and profile

-At the beginning of American Psycho, Bateman is a 27-year-old successful specialist in mergers and acquisitions with the fictitious Wall Street investment firm of Pierce & Pierce (also Sherman McCoy's firm in The Bonfire of the Vanities).
+At the beginning of American Psycho, Bateman is a 27-year-old successful specialist in mergers and acquisitions with the fictitious Wall Street investment firm Pierce & Pierce (also Sherman McCoy's firm in The Bonfire of the Vanities).
 He lives at 55 West 81st Street on the Upper West Side of Manhattan, on the 11th floor of the American Gardens Building, where he is a neighbor of actor Tom Cruise.
-In his secret life, Bateman is a serial killer, murdering a variety of people, including colleagues, the homeless, and prostitutes.
+Unbeknownst to his peers, Bateman is a serial killer, murdering a variety of people, including colleagues, the homeless, and prostitutes.
 His crimes, including rape, torture, necrophilia, and cannibalism, are graphically described in the novel.
+Some were removed from the film adaptation.

 Bateman was born on 23 October 1961 and comes from a wealthy family.
 His parents have a house on Long Island, and he mentions a summer house in Newport.
-His parents divorced sometime earlier, and his mother resides at a sanatorium.
+His parents divorced sometime earlier, and his mother resides in a sanatorium.
 His father, who first appeared in Ellis's preceding novel The Rules of Attraction, grew up on an estate in Connecticut, and now owns an apartment in the Carlyle Hotel in Manhattan.
-He is assumed to be dead, as he is mentioned only in the past tense during the novel.
+He is assumed to be dead, as he is mentioned only in the past tense in the novel.

-In Mary Harron's 2000 adaptation, however, it is mentioned that Bateman's father "practically owns" the company that Bateman works at, implying that Bateman's father is still alive.
+Mary Harron's 2000 adaptation, however, mentions that Bateman's father "practically owns" the company at which Bateman works, implying that Bateman's father is still alive.
 Bateman's younger brother Sean attends Camden College and is a protagonist of The Rules of Attraction, in which Patrick Bateman was first introduced.
-Bateman attended prominent Phillips Exeter Academy for prep school.
+Bateman attended prominent Phillips Exeter Academy for preparatory school.
 He graduated from Harvard College and Harvard Business School, and then moved to New York City.

 By the end of the novel, he believes he is about to be arrested for murdering a colleague named Paul Owen (Paul Allen in the film) and leaves a message on his lawyer's answering machine confessing to his crimes.
 When he runs into his lawyer at a party, however, the man mistakes him for somebody else and tells him that the message must have been a joke, as he had met with Allen only days earlier.
 Bateman realizes that the punishment and notoriety he desires will be forever out of his reach, and that he is trapped inside a meaningless existence: "This is not an exit".